ryancj14/ryancj14/_pages/ideas.md

 [Issue #95 - Improve the quality of images in the sphinx-based documentation](https://github.com/SymbiFlow/symbiflow-examples/issues/95) -- Improve the Spinx documentation, including the images.

+Set up and Run symbiflow-examples and then make a document, if it doesn't exist, on how to add a project and run it using the Symbiflow-examples setup.

 ---

 ## From SymbiFlow/symbiflow-rr-graph

 [Issue #12 - Add linting and formatting checking](https://github.com/SymbiFlow/symbiflow-rr-graph/issues/12) -- This would mean looking at other repos to see how they handle formatting in make format and adding that to this repo.
 One would need to download the repo and understand exactly what needed formatting.
+(Ryan has added some formatting changes to fpga-tool-perf and could help with this)

 [Issue #7 - Get documentation up on ReadTheDocs](https://github.com/SymbiFlow/symbiflow-rr-graph/issues/7) -- While I haven't worked on ReadTheDocs documentation before, I think it wouldn't be hard to approach and learn, and then work with collaborators on the best documentation.